Albert0i/Redis-Stack-Tutorial/FT.md

 ![alt MongoDB Compass](img/MongoDB_Compass.JPG)

-Of late, I come access [Redis Stack](https://redis.io/docs/about/about-stack/), which is a new species from [NoSQL](https://www.mongodb.com/nosql-explained) family, makes me petrified and almost Loss of consciousness: **Everything iss kept on top-level**.
+Of late, I come access [Redis Stack](https://redis.io/docs/about/about-stack/), which is a new species from [NoSQL](https://www.mongodb.com/nosql-explained) family, which made me petrified and almost Loss of consciousness: **Everything iss kept on top-level**.
 The reason is obvious, by keeping them on the top level, a constant access time through primary keys is attained.
 This simplicity and speed have made it a popular choice for applications that require fast and efficient data access.

 ![alt RedisInsight](img/RedisInsight.JPG)